Infisical/infisical-omnibus/README.md

 infisical Omnibus project
 =============================

-This project creates full-stack platform-specific packages for `infisical`
+This project creates full-stack platform-specific packages for `infisical` in postgres version

 Installation
 ------------